 Remember, delaying Social Security is a GUARANTEED investment.
 It should be compared to things like bonds, CDs, and high-yield savings accounts.
 It shouldn't be compared to risky investments like stocks, real estate, and small businesses.
 This is why you're better off spending the bonds in your portfolio and delaying Social Security.
 Both have similar risk, and Social Security has a better return.

 Maybe it would be helpful to actually quantify the return you get from delaying Social Security.
 Luckily, one of the world's top Social Security gurus has already done this for us.
-Mike Piper argues that you should compare the expected return on TIPs to delaying Social Security to determine whether you should take SS early and invest or delay it.
-His argument is that TIPS are backed by the same government as Social Security and both are indexed to inflation in the same way.
+Mike Piper argues that you should compare the expected return on TIPs to delaying Social Security to determine whether you should take Social Security early and invest or delay it.
+His argument is that TIPS are backed by the same government as Social Security, and both are indexed to inflation in the same way.
 Pretty good argument.
 To take it further, since delaying Social Security provides a better yield than TIPS do, you should delay Social Security.

 Mike makes other good points, too.
-For example, he points out that tax-wise you are generally better off delaying Social Security for a couple of reasons.
+For example, he points out that tax-wise, you are generally better off delaying Social Security for a couple of reasons.
 First, it gives you more years to do Roth conversions before taking it.
 Second, you also have a larger amount of income in retirement which benefits from the fact that, at most, only 85% of it is taxable income.
 Plus, only 13 states tax Social Security benefits, which has a similar effect in making delaying more advantageous.

 Mike also points out that the real benefit of Social Security is the insurance function it plays.
 It is the backstop.
 The risk is that you live a long time and outlive your money.
 Social Security defends against that risk.
 The larger the Social Security benefit, the better your defense.
 The risk isn't that you die early, because in that scenario, you don't run out of money.

-Finally, Mike points out that the rate of return from delaying Social Security IS NOT the commonly cited 8%.
+Finally, Mike points out that the rate of return from delaying Social Security is NOT the commonly cited 8%.
 That's just how much your benefit goes up each year (and even that is actually 7.2%).
 But in order to get that, you also don't get Social Security benefits for that year.
-So you can only really calculate the rate of return on delaying once you know how long you will live.
+So, you can only really calculate the rate of return on delaying once you know how long you will live.
 You can work out what it would be for average life expectancies.
 If you live longer, it's higher.
 If you live a shorter time period, it's lower.

 #9 You Want to Start a Business

 This one plays a little bit on the last.
 The idea is that you're going to make so much money from a business that it will be a good investment that will provide a better return to you than the 5%-6% guaranteed that you'll get from delaying Social Security.
 But the same problem rears its ugly head—risk.
 It's risky to start a business.
 Most businesses don't provide an awesome return.
 In fact, 20% of new businesses fail within two years, and 65% fail within 10 years.
-And that's for normal, healthy, young, hard-working folks starting businesses—not people starting businesses at age 62.
+And that's for normal, healthy, young, hard-working folks starting businesses, not people starting businesses at age 62.
 Besides, most businesses don't actually have any value.
 They're just people creating a job for themselves.
 Giving up tens of thousands of dollars in future income to invest in a business that will have no actual value when you're done working is a terrible trade-off.

 This one is true if you can somehow create a real business that makes lots of money and becomes valuable even without you and can be sold for lots of money.
 But that is such a small percentage of businesses started by people at age 62 that I think this is a terrible reason to take Social Security early.
 Again, don't you have any other money you can use to start the business?
 If not, what makes you think you have the business mind and drive it will take to create a successful business in your 60s?